men232/RustCUI-Editor/README.md

 # RustCUI-Editor
 Web editor for cui of rust game.
+Project still develop and not usable.

 ### Deps
 Need for webpack & webpack-dev-server installed as global